vavrusa/ljdns/README.md

 using your own or predefined filters, and capture the results.
 This can be used to build a sorted set of RR sets, i.e. a *"zone"*.

-The results can be either captured as a sorted set in memory, printed out, converted to JSON, or passed to caller-provided closure for custom processing.
+The results can be either captured in [LMDB][lmdb] on-disk, as a sorted set in memory, printed out, converted to JSON, or passed to caller-provided closure for any other custom processing.

 ```lua
 local sift = require('kdns.sift')